 - Figure 2.12 (Section 2.3.4, p.
 27): The load modulation side bands (“Hilfsträger”) are located at ±848 kHz around the carrier (as written in the legend).
 The scale of the x-axis (“Frequenz f”) incorrectly shows them at ±212 kHz.

 - Table 6.1 (Section 6.1, p.
-110): The upper boundary of 512 MB for the memory size of a type 4 tag (before version 3.0 of the Type 4 Tag Operation specification) is calculated under the assumption that an NDEF message can be spread across multiple NDEF files.
-As this is not the case, only one NDEF file can be used and the upper boundary for the NDEF data size is reduced to 216 – 3 bytes (~64 KB).
-Thus, “< 512 MB” must be replaced with “< 64 KB”.
-Starting with version 3.0 of the Type 4 Tag Operation specification the upper bound is increased to ~4 GB.
+110): The upper boundary of 512 MB for the memory size of a Type 4 Tag (before mapping version 3.0) was calculated under the assumption that an NDEF message can be spread across multiple NDEF files.
+As this is not the case, only one NDEF file can be used and the theoretical upper boundary for the NDEF data size is reduced to 216 – 3 bytes.
+Moreover, the highest address offset for the READ BINARY APDU is 0x7FFF.
+Starting from that address up to 256 bytes can be read.
+Consequently, the number of accessible memory bytes in the NDEF file is limited to 0x7FFF + 256 – 1 = 0x80FE = 33022 bytes.
+Furthermore, starting with the Type 4 Tag specification version 1.0 (as opposed to the preceding Type 4 Tag Operation specifications), the NDEF message size was explicitly limited to 0x7FFD bytes (~32 KB) for mapping version 2.0.
+Thus, “< 512 MB” must be replaced with “< 32 KB”.
+Starting with mapping version 3.0, the upper bound has been increased to ~4 GB.

 - Table 6.3 (Section 6.4.4, p.
 127): The URI prefixes for the Identifier Codes ‘01’ and ‘02’ should end in a “.” (dot).
 Thus, the correct prefixes are “http://www.” (‘01’) and “https://www.” (‘02’).